cs10/sp23/syllabus.md

 ## Extension Requests
-<b>NOTE: THIS FORM IS FOR LABS ONLY.
-IF YOU NEED TO REQUEST AN EXTENSION FOR A PROJECT, PLEASE EMAIL CS10@ UNTIL FURTHER UPDATES ARE GIVEN.</b>

-We understand that circumstances may arise that will cause you to not be able to meet assignment deadlines.
-Please use this [extension request form (a.k.a +1 Form)](https://forms.gle/18eKqdMSoqQCCq6bA) to request extensions on deadlines for any labs and/or projects.
-The policy for extension requests are as follows:
+We understand that circumstances may arise that will cause you to not be able to meet assignment deadlines. <b>For extension requests on LABS,</b> please use this [regular extension requests form](https://forms.gle/18eKqdMSoqQCCq6bA) to request extensions on deadlines for any labs.
+The policy for regular extension requests on labs are as follows:

-- For labs, an extension request will grant you an extra lab section in order to complete the lab assignment.
+- A regular extension request will grant you an extra lab section in order to complete the lab assignment.
 For instance, if the lab is due on a Tuesday, then the extension request will make the lab due on a Thursday instead.

+<b>For extension requests on PROJECTS,</b> please use this [regular extension requests form](https://forms.gle/x15LTmH9QXMrfKu48) to request extensions on deadlines for any projects.
+The policy for regular extension requests on projects are as follows:

-- For projects, an extension request will grant that your submission deadline for the project be extended to the deadline of the next project.
-For instance, if you request an extension for Project 1, your new deadline for submitting Project 1 will be the same day that Project 2 is due.
+- A regular extension request will grant that your submission deadline for the project be extended to the <i>deadline of the next project.</i> For instance, if you request an extension for Project 1, your new deadline for submitting Project 1 will be the same day that Project 2 is due.

-Extension requests are automatically approved after submission of the form, and you may use as many extension requests as you wish throughout the semester.
-However, you can only use one extension request for a single assignment.
-If you require extra time for an assignment you already submitted an extension request for, you must submit the extenuating circumstances form (see next section).
+Extension requests are <i>automatically approved</i> after submission of the form, and you may use as many extension requests as you wish throughout the semester.
+However, you can only use one regular extension request for a single assignment.
+If you require extra time for an assignment you already submitted a regular extension request for, you must submit the exceptional circumstances form (see next section).

 <b>NOTE: If you added the course late, please use your updated deadline as the 'original due date'.</b>

-<b>Important: While extensions may not be visible on PrairieLearn/Gradescope (your assignments may be marked 'late'), they will be factored in when we compute your final grade.</b>
+<b>Important: While extensions may not be visible on PrairieLearn/Gradescope (a.k.a your assignments may be marked as 'Late'), they will be factored in when we compute your final grade.</b>

-## Extenuating Circumstances
+## Exceptional and Extenuating Circumstances
-<b>NOTE: THIS FORM IS FOR LABS ONLY.
-IF YOU NEED TO REQUEST AN EXTENSION DUE TO AN EXTENUATING CIRCUMSTANCE FOR A PROJECT, PLEASE EMAIL CS10@</b>

-For situations that require extra time that a regular extension request cannot resolve, please fill out the [extenuating circumstances form (a.k.a. +2 Form)](https://forms.gle/wAKdLwSE58qzXMZv8).
+For situations that require extra time <b>for LABS</b> that a regular extension request cannot resolve, please fill out the [exceptional extension requests form](https://forms.gle/wAKdLwSE58qzXMZv8). <b>For projects</b> please fill out this [exceptional extension requests form](https://forms.gle/45sGRf1o7x4A2cWY6) instead.
 The extensions granted for such circumstances are double the time allotted for regular extension requests.
-(This means two extra lab sections for labs and project <i>n</i> will get extended to be due on the deadline of project <i>n+2</i>.)
+(This means two extra lab sections for labs, and project <i>n</i> will get extended to be due on the deadline of project <i>n+2</i>.
+For projects such that <i>n + 2 > 6</i> (a.k.a Projects 5 and 6), we will personally work out a deadline for submission and/or discuss options of taking an Incomplete.)

 <b>All students are only allowed one free submission of this form throughout the semester.</b> After submission, your case will be considered and either approved/denied.
 You will then have to schedule a conversation with a staff member and/or the CS 10 Course Manager (if the ladder, the CS 10 Course Manager will contact you.)